CONCUSSION RECOGNITION AND MANAGEMENT - INFORMATION FOR NON MEDICAL PROFESSIONALS

 Concussion is a traumatic brain injury that interferes with normal brain function.
 Concussion is caused by a biomechanical force or hit, to the head or body, transmitted to the brain.
 One may be concussed with or without loss of consciousness.

-Wearing a helmet offers protection against a number of head injuries.
-For additional information on helmets, please click here.
+Protective headgear is an essential element of protection against a number of head injuries.
+For additional information on protective headgear, please click here.

 The FEI’s general regulatory requirements on athlete safety and welfare are set out in the FEI General Regulations.